-Now it would be nice if you could upload your images to the microstock sites, sit back and relax and watch the money roll in.
+Now it would be nice if you could upload your images to the microstock sites, sit back, relax and watch the money roll in.
 Alas the world is not always a nice place and to really make a decent income out of microstock you will have to get yourself seen.

 Getting yourself 'all over the internet'

-90 - 10 principle comes into play, 90 percent of your work/sales is brought in my 10 percent of your 'promotion efforts' (in fact it might be more like98% -2%!)
+90 - 10 principle comes into play, 90 percent of your work/sales is brought in my 10 percent of your 'promotion efforts' (in fact it might be more like 98% -2%!)

 Write Articles and Syndicate

-Flickr and Smugmug and Webshots and...
+Flickr and Pinterest and Instagram and...

 All of these websites are more than just a way to upload images of your car, cat or kids*, they are a great place to self promote, there are a lot of image users out there who are searching flickr right now for images that are free for them to use under a creative commons attribution license.
-Now imagine you post some of your images for free on there, a prospective buyer sees something they like and clicks on it, on the site bar they see several of your other images that they like even better (images which you have maintained your copyright over and are not provided for free) they check out your profile on how to contact you and see that you have link to one of the leading microstock sites... this can now go one of two ways...
+Now imagine you post some of your images for free on there, a prospective buyer sees something they like and clicks on it, on the site bar they see several of your other images that they like even better (images which you have maintained full rights over and are not provided for free) they check out your profile on how to contact you and see that you have linked to one of the leading microstock sites... this can now go one of two ways...

-- They have never used a microstock site before so they go check it out, because they liked your image so much they signup and buy the image.
+2. They have never used a microstock site before so they go check it out, because they liked your image so much they signup and buy the image.

 Making use of rejected images

-flickr (as a creative commons image)
+money from rejected imagesflickr (as a creative commons image)

-sxc.hu (perhaps already saturated)
+sxc.hu / freeimages.com (perhaps already saturated)

 stockvault

 It's important that any site you do upload to allows you to include some kind of link to your paid microstock images.
 Does anyone else know or have results from other sites?
+It's difficult to measure how much traffic offering these free samples generates, and how many of those visitors can be converted into useful buyers.
+For some photographers 'free rejects' could do more to damage their brand than promote it.

 Press Releases

 This option is only really practical if you have some sort of specialist service, or something newsworthy to write about."I've just uploaded some images to xyz.com" is NOT a press release!
-It really has to be something that is useful or interesting to the general public or a large market segment, like exclusive images you have made available that are also on show in a local gallery, or quality images and editorial of far flung locations, that you have placed on your site as a teaser for a book you are self-publishing.
+It really has to be something that is useful or interesting to the general public or a large market segment, like exclusive images you have made available that are also on show in a local gallery, or quality images and editorial from far flung locations that you have placed on your site as a teaser for a book you are self-publishing.
 You would write a press release if you had worked on a project for at least several months and received some recognition about it (award, gallery viewing, commendation from a professional body etc.)

-Blow your own trumpet if you think you deserve it!
+Blow your own trumpet if you think you deserve it...

 Sites to look at are (free):